 Parents of teens often ask about how to deal with an angry teenager.
-They are baffled and frustrated.
+They are baffled and frustrated by the hostile behavior and the lack of impulse control.
 It is hard for them to understand why their teens are always angry and will not listen to adults’ advice.

-Some common reasons parent attribute to teenager’s anger include:
+Common reasons parent attribute to their teenager’s anger include:

 - they’re defiant

 - they cannot accept reality

 - they lose their mind because of the hormones

 - they’re in this weird phase and are unpredictable

 - they try to find their own identity

 For some parents, the word “teenager” is almost synonymous with mistakes, trouble, being unreasonable or can-never-be-right.